5 Easiest States to Establish Residency In

 Comparative perspective and additional considerations

-When compared to other nomad-friendly states like Florida, the biggest downsides include Texas' 30-day residency requirement prior to getting your state ID or license, in conjunction with the difficulties in vehicle registration.
+Compared to other nomad-friendly states like Florida, Texas' biggest downsides include Its 30-day residency requirement before applying for a state ID or driver’s license and the difficulties in vehicle registration.

 #4 Nevada